-Andrea Vargas Moreno was born in Cali, Colombia and moved to Orlando, FL when she was 10 years old.
-In 2008 before graduating from her dual enrollment fashion program at Orlando Tech, she and her family moved to North Carolina.
-She became a certified seamstress in 2008 and graduated in 2013 with a Bachelors in Fashion Marketing and Management.
+Andrea Vargas Moreno was born in Cali, Colombia and moved to the US when she was 10 years old.
 During her High School years Andrea became curious about Korean culture after learning about 2PM in 2009.
 She immersed herself in the culture and found similarities between her own culture, which she missed.
 This transformed into comfort as she learned about family traditions, food, and language.

 In 2018 Andrea discovered KoreaFest and decided not only to attend but to volunteer and be part of this event.
 In 2020 Andrea came back to KoreaFest not as a volunteer but as Co-Host of My Kpop Life thanks to the invitation from Heoak Lee to be a part and film the event.